Experian, TransUnion and Equifax now offer all U.S. consumers free weekly credit reports through AnnualCreditReport.com.

 How Does Refinancing an Auto Loan Work?

-When deciding which refinance lender to choose, your refinancing strategy should focus on at least one of these goals:
+When deciding whether to refinance your car, and which lender to refinance with, you should focus on one or both of these objectives:

-The reason for both these score dips is similar: Statistically speaking, when borrowers apply for new credit and take on additional debt, they are at greater risk of being able to pay their bills every month.
-After a few months of uninterrupted payments, credit scoring systems typically bring the scores back up to their former levels—and may even increase them a bit in recognition that the borrower has shown they can handle the new debt.
+The reason for both these score reductions is similar: When borrowers first apply for and take on new debt, they are statistically at greater risk of missing their bill payments.
+A few months of uninterrupted payments is all that's typically needed for your credit to return to their former levels—or even increase slightly.

-When you complete the refinancing process, your new loan will appear on your credit report, and payments toward it will be duly noted (along with whether they were timely or late).
+When refinancing is finalized, your new loan will appear on your credit report, and your payments toward it will be tracked.
 Your original car loan will remain on your credit report as well, marked "closed in good standing," for up to a decade.

 When Is It a Good Idea to Refinance a Car Loan?